Doctor of Philosophy candidate

 Bachelor of Arts in Psychology and Criminology

-She is passionate about championing children’s rights, says Jazz Robson who is currently completing a PhD focused on participation rights of young people.
+She is passionate about championing children’s rights, says Jazz Robson who is currently completing a PhD focused on Article 12 (participation) of the UNCRC and youth justice.

 Fulfilling a promise

-There is also a personal reason behind her PhD research, says Jazz whose thesis is supervised by Alison Cleland from the AUT Law School and Associate Professor Sharyn Graham Davies from the School of Social Sciences and Public Policy.
+There is also a personal reason behind her PhD research, says Jazz whose thesis is supervised by Professor Marilyn Waring, Associate Professor Sharyn Graham Davies and Dr Kirsten Hanna.